stavzilber21/OOP_Ex2/README.md

 When finished, in the ‘File’ menu again, choose ‘Exit’.
 This will safely terminate the program.

 Explanation of the implementation of the departments:
-- In order to implement  the EdgeData class  we used two nodes.
+-In order to implement  the EdgeData class  we used two nodes.

 -The DirectedWeightedGraph we implemented with two HashMaps.
 One for the Nodes and the second for the Edges.